Music, Music

-Music, Music is the eighth studio album by Australian-American pop singer Helen Reddy that was released in the summer of 1976 by Capitol Records and later described by J. Scott McClintock for AllMusic: "There are breezy, Bacharach-ian excursions ('Gladiola,' 'You Make It So Easy'), bluesy numbers ('Get Off Me Baby,' 'Ladychain'), light country ('Mama'), jazzy ballads (Paul Williams' torchy contribution, 'Nice to Be Around'), and even a little Philly soul ('I Can't Hear You No More').
-On August 2 of that year the Recording Industry Association of America awarded the album with Gold certification for sales of 500,000 copies in the United States.
+Music, Music is the eighth studio album by Australian-American pop singer Helen Reddy that was released in July 1976 by Capitol Records and later described by J. Scott McClintock for AllMusic: "There are breezy, Bacharach-ian excursions ('Gladiola,' 'You Make It So Easy'), bluesy numbers ('Get Off Me Baby,' 'Ladychain'), light country ('Mama'), jazzy ballads (Paul Williams' torchy contribution, 'Nice to Be Around'), and even a little Philly soul ('I Can't Hear You No More')."
+On 2 August 1976, the Recording Industry Association of America awarded the album with Gold certification for sales of 500,000 copies in the United States.

-It debuted on Billboards Top LP's & Tapes chart that same month, in the issue dated August 14, and got as high as number 16.
-It stopped at #36 in Cash Box magazine and #30 in Record World but made it to #14 in Canada's RPM magazine.
-The third album recorded by Reddy with producer Joe Wissert, Music, Music was cited in 1977 by Reddy as a personal favorite from among her albums.
-On August 23, 2005, Music, Music was released for the first time on compact disc as one of two Helen Reddy albums on one CD, the other album being her 1975 studio release, No Way to Treat a Lady.
+It debuted on Billboards Top LP's & Tapes chart that same month, in the issue dated 14 August, and got as high as number 16.
+It stopped at number 36 in Cash Box magazine and number 30 in Record World, but made it to number 14 in Canada's RPM magazine.
+The third album recorded by Reddy with producer Joe Wissert, Music, Music was cited in 1977 by Reddy as a personal favourite from among her albums.
+On 23 August 2005, Music, Music was released for the first time on compact disc as one of two Helen Reddy albums on one CD, the other album being her 1975 studio release, No Way to Treat a Lady.